 Focusing is a skill that requires constant practice!

 Studying is your main task.
 If your work involves a lot of writing, you need to make writing your daily habit.
 When writing is a part of your regular routine, you don’t think of how to manage your time to complete the necessary tasks, in fact, you don’t even notice how everything gets done.
 You just need to form a new habit, and this takes time.
 At first, you will need to stick to a strict schedule, writing a certain number of words every day.

-8. Leave some free time
+10. Leave some free time

 When you work non-stop, your productivity slightly falls.
 It’s hard to stay focused all the time, so you need to take a breath sometimes.
 After you complete a certain task, take a break and go for a walk.
 You may also try meditation or just switch to another kind of activity.
 Stretch your muscles, do your dishes, or do anything that will help your brain take a break from your main task.

 Such a scenario is familiar to every one of us, however, it may be not the best way to manage your time.
 You can spend a couple hours working on weekends, and your Mondays won’t be so overwhelming.
 Moreover, you’ll still have enough time to chill and have fun.

-10. Group similar tasks together
+11. Group similar tasks together

 Try to sort your tasks to make the whole working process easier.
 Let’s say you need to write two essays, three reviews, and prepare a presentation.
 It will be easier for you to do similar tasks consecutively instead of approaching them in a random order.

-11. Jot down tasks you’re going to work on
+12. Jot down tasks you’re going to work on

 Before you start working, take a blank sheet of paper and write down tasks that you’re going to complete today.
 For example, write “Literature assignment, questions 1 to 10,” and put this sheet in front of you.
 You’ll keep your eye on it and won’t forget what exactly you should do now.
 It’s easy to get distracted and forget about what your goals are.
 Such an approach will help you stay focused on things that really matter.